managedcode/EnvironmentDetector/README.md

 }
 ```

-The second way to use TestsDetector is to use the MSTestDetector.IsInTest static property.
+The second way to use EnvironmentDetector is to use the MSTestDetector.IsInTest static property.
 This can be useful if you don't have access to an instance of IHostEnvironment, or if you want to check whether you're running in a test environment in a static context.
 Here's an example of how you might use this property:

 ```csharp
 using ManagedCode.TestsDetector;